plcx/NucApp-develop/README.md

 Then you get the ![APP](./static/document_imgs/app%20demo%20figure.png)

-**CAUTIONS!
-You need at least 12GiB physical or swapped memory  free to run other DEEP LEARNING Enhancing Model!!
+### **CAUTIONS!
+You need at least 12GiB physical or swap memory free to run our DEEP LEARNING enhancing model!!
 Close other memory-consuming programs!**

 *Close the terminal directly*